The University of Edinburgh - Edinburgh Futures Institute

 - in different spheres of social life, from digital markets to religious or environmental discourses

-- at the frontier of computational developments in artificial intelligence
+- at the frontier of technological developments in areas such as artificial intelligence and data analysis

 For your final project, you will apply your conceptual understanding of storytelling dynamics to produce a new narrative artefact of your own or to critically analyse an existing narrative medium or practice.

-This bold new programme in Narrative Futures will combine hands-on creative and data skills development with research-led theoretical inquiry to help you master the narratives through which human beings perceive and (re)create the world.
+This forward-looking programme combines hands-on creative and data skills development with research-led theoretical inquiry to help you master the narratives through which human beings perceive and recreate the world.

 Core courses